ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-{\bf Step 3: acronym processing.} We check within the vulnerability description and attack pattern attributes whether one or more acronyms are present.
+\textbf{Step 3: acronyms preprocessing.} \review{We look for acronyms in vulnerability and attack pattern descriptions.
 In this way, if the attack pattern name fully represents the acronym (e.g., \textit{CAPEC-63: Cross-Site Scripting (XSS)}), it receives the maximum keyword score because it fully represents an entire concept or attack.
 On the contrary, if it contains the acronym but is not a full expansion, the ``extra'' words are searched within the vulnerability description.
 For example, \textit{CAPEC-592: Stored XSS} does not refer precisely to XSS but to its side storage concept.
-In that case, the term ``stored'' is searched, and if present in the vulnerability description, the association receives the maximum values, which is 1/3 of the maximum semantic score value.
+In that case, the term ``stored'' is searched, and if present in the vulnerability description, the association receives the maximum values.
 The rationale of this empirical choice is to balance similarity and keyword scores for the final score.
-In fact, such a value is the maximum one that is granted to represent scores still in the range $[0, 1]$.
-On the contrary, if the attack pattern name does not have corresponding acronyms in the vulnerability descriptions, we follow common text processing approaches~\cite{firoozeh2020keyword} to check the number of keywords commonly present in the attack pattern and vulnerability attributes.
+In fact, such a value is the maximum one that is granted to represent scores in the range $[0, 1]$.
+On the contrary, if the attack pattern name does not have corresponding acronyms in the vulnerability descriptions, we follow common text processing approaches~\cite{firoozeh2020keyword} to check the number of keywords commonly present in the attack pattern and vulnerability attributes.}{ The algorithm searches for acronyms within both vulnerability descriptions and attack pattern names.
+If the CAPEC name fully expands an acronym present in the CVE description (e.g., \textit{CAPEC-63: Cross-Site Scripting (XSS)}), the association is assigned the maximum keyword score, as the acronym represents a complete attack concept.
+If the CAPEC name contains the acronym in a more specific form (e.g., \textit{CAPEC-592: Stored XSS}), the additional qualifying terms (such as ``stored'') are searched for in the CVE description.
+If they are present, the maximum keyword score is again assigned.
+When no relevant acronyms are identified, the algorithm follows conventional text processing approaches~\cite{firoozeh2020keyword} to identify the number of shared keywords between the CAPEC attributes and the CVE description.}

-{\bf Step 4: alternate terms processing.} Some attack patterns present the \textit{``alternate\_terms''} attribute, which contains alternative terminologies for describing the same attack pattern.
-In these cases, we repeat the keyword search for each value in this attribute, and the keyword score is the maximum value between the scores obtained for the name field and each value present in alternate terms.
+\textbf{Step 4: alternate terms processing.} \review{Some attack patterns present the \textit{``alternate\_terms''}, which contain alternative terminologies for describing the same attack pattern.
+In these cases, we repeat the keyword search for each term, and the keyword score is the maximum value between the scores obtained for the name field and each value of the alternate terms.}{ When the CAPEC attack pattern includes \textit{``alternate\_terms''}, they are processed independently using the same keyword extraction procedure.
+The keyword score for the attack pattern is then defined as the maximum score among the name and all alternate terms.}